 Suburban Shortcomings

-The Harlem River Terminal at 132nd Street and Willis Avenue
+The Harlem River Terminal at 132nd Street and Willis Avenue in the Bronx, taken in the late 1910s.
+(NYWBRY.com) |

-To most outsiders, the New York, Westchester & Boston was a victim of its own design.
+New York, Westchester & Boston was a victim of its own design.
 The first 8 miles opened on May 29, 1912 between a temporary station at Adams Street in the Bronx and New Rochelle, out of the planned 22 mile line to White Plains.
 (If you're paying attention, that means this whole line cost, minus rolling stock, over $22 million in 1912.)
-It was initially thought that passengers would flock to the NYWB in droves to reach Bronx Terminal on a cheaper fare than to pay more on the New York Central (NYC) for a direct line to Grand Central Station.
-Even with the New Haven's connection to the IRT Third Avenue Line via the Harlem River Branch for easier access to Manhattan, which was added later that August, all of these expectations went up in smoke.
+It was initially thought that passengers would flock to the NYWB in droves to reach Bronx Terminal on a cheaper fare than to pay more on the

-A New Haven steam passenger train in May 1937,
+A New Haven steam passenger train in May 1937, bound for New York City.
+(Digital Commonwealth) |

 Passenger numbers from the mid-1910s to the late 1920s steadily rose for the NYWB, with 14.1 million riders at its peak in 1928, but as any New Haven Railroad fan will tell you, the electric interurban was screwed by its own limited nature.
 Thanks to J.P.
 Morgan, the New Haven depended heavily on local commuter and intercity passenger trains instead of freight like all other American railroads.
 Freight service was even tried on the Westchester line but customers were limited and the railroad's finances were never enough to recover the interest on its construction bonds.
 To New Haven, it not only meant that the new Port Chester line, which opened in 1929 from New Rochelle, would be more modest in construction, but that it would have to run its own direct heavy-rail trains to Grand Central to better compete with the NYC.